SudharakaP/UCSDUnfoldingMaps/README.md

 ## Object Oriented Programming in Java - Coursera

 This repository contain the work I have done with regard to the **Object Oriented Programming in Java** course in Coursera under the specialization, **Java Programming: Object-Oriented Design of Data Structures**.
-The final project for this course is a map application with a Graphical User Interface.
+The final project for this course consist of a map application that gives a visual representation of earthquake information.
+The earthquake information is obtained in real time, organized according to their magnitude, and represented in a GUI.
+The project uses the Unfolding library (http://unfoldingmaps.org/).

 ## Notes on Using the Code